Mon – Sun: 24/7 Plumbing

 Flooded Basement Damage

-The key is being able to tie the relining need back to a covered damage reason, whether it be water, freezing, roots, wear and tear, or other perils spelled out in your unique policy.
+The key is to tie the relining need back to a covered damage reason, whether water, freezing, roots, wear and tear, or other perils in your unique policy.

 Common Exclusions to Be Aware Of

 While many perils leading to relining are covered, there are also noteworthy exclusions to be aware of.
-Pre-existing damage or deterioration often falls into a grey area that providers may not cover.
+Pre-existing damage or deterioration of a plumbing system often falls into a grey area that providers may not cover.

-Gradual wear and tear over decades may be denied as well since it happened slowly over time versus suddenly.
+Gradual wear and tear over decades may also be denied since it happened slowly rather than suddenly.
 Faulty materials, improper installation, or shoddy workmanship are commonly excluded, too.
-Earth movement, like soil settling that warps pipes, won’t be covered.
+Earth movement won’t be covered like soil settling that warps pipes.
 Finally, flood damage is excluded from most standard policies.

 Tips for Getting Claims Approved